kubermatic/docs/content/kubermatic/v2.21/architecture/concept/kkp-concepts/user-interface/theming/with-src/_index.en.md

 ![Themes dir](/img/kubermatic/v2.21/ui/themes_dir.png?classes=shadow,border "Themes dir")

-- Now, simply update your `config.json` file used by `Kubermatic Dashboard` Deployment and register the new theme same as it was done earlier.
+- Now, update the `config.json` in [KubermaticSettings]({{< relref "../../../../../../references/crds/#kubermaticuiconfiguration" >}}) CR used by `Kubermatic Dashboard` Deployment and register the new theme same as it was done earlier.
   Make sure that `name` entry corresponds to the name of your theme file (without the `css` suffix).
 - As the last step, mount your custom CSS theme file to the `dist/assets/themes` directory.
+To do so, specify `extraVolumes` and `extraVolumeMounts` in the [KubermaticSettings]({{< relref "../../../../../../references/crds/#kubermaticuiconfiguration" >}}) CR.
 Make sure not to override whole directory as default themes are required by the application.
 - After application restart, theme picker should show your new theme.

 ![Theme picker](/img/kubermatic/v2.21/ui/custom_theme.png?classes=shadow,border "Theme picker")